-School name: Westfield primary School Academic Year: September 2023/ 2024
+School/College name: High Beeches Primary School Academic Year: September 2023/2024

-Return declaration to: Ash Patil by: Date Click or tap to enter a date.
-Please agree a time and date with your Chair of Governor, to read the statutory guidance and Policy set out in table below.
+Return declaration to: \\\\\\ by: Date Click or tap to enter a date.
+Please agree a time and date with your Chair of Governor/Link Governor for safeguarding, to read the statutory guidance and Policy set out in table below.

-Statutory Guidance and School's Child Protection Policy Date and Verification When Completed 1.
-The school's Child Protection Policy (arrangements for safeguarding and promoting the welfare of children in your school) Click or tap to enter a date.
+Statutory Guidance and School's Child Protection Policy Date and Verification When Completed The school's Child Protection Policy (arrangements for safeguarding and promoting the welfare of children in your school) Click or tap to enter a date.
 2. The entirety of KCSiE 2023 Click or tap to enter a date.
-3. Having read the above guidance, I understand my strategic leadership role and responsibilities to work with my corporate GB to ensure that all staff and volunteers comply with such guidance and safeguarding arrangements at all times I agree or I do not agree and require further support from DSL 4.
-I am aware of who within my school leadership and management are the DSL and Deputy(s) for safeguarding are Emma Leach Laura Williams Sarah Edwards 5.
-If I need support or am worried about the wellbeing and safety of a child(ren), or I suspect a child is at risk of being harmed, I know how to report this and discuss my concerns with the DSL/ DDSL team in my school I agree or I do not agree and require further support from DSL 6.
-I know that further guidance, together with copies of the policies mentioned above, are available on the school's website and the HGfL website.
-Homepage - Hertfordshire Grid for Learning (thegrid.org.uk)
+Having read the above guidance, I understand my strategic leadership role and responsibilities to work with my corporate GB to ensure that all staff and volunteers comply with such guidance and safeguarding arrangements at all times I agree or I do not agree and require further support from DSL <if and="" any="" applicable="" documentation="" gb="" guidance="" if="" insert="" is="" not="" other="" p="" read="" relevant="" remove="" required="" section.<="" this="" to="" verify,=""></if> Click or tap to enter a date.
+I am aware of who within my school leadership and management are the DSL and Deputy(s) for safeguarding are Jonathan Walker Stephanie Shewbridge If I need support or am worried about the wellbeing and safety of a child(ren), or I suspect a child is at risk of being harmed, I know how to report this and discuss my concerns with the DSL/ DDSL team in my school I agree or I do not agree and require further support from DSL I know that further guidance, together with copies of the policies mentioned above, are available on the school's website and the HGfL website.
+Teams policy library Homepage - Hertfordshire Grid for Learning (thegrid.org.uk)